MHaringa/spatialrisk/README.md

 [![Downloads](https://cranlogs.r-pkg.org/badges/spatialrisk?color=blue)](https://cran.rstudio.com/package=spatialrisk)
 <!-- badges: end -->

-spatialrisk is an R-package for spatial risk calculations.
-In particular, it can be used to determine concentration risk in the context of Solvency II.

-The package offers an effective approach to calculate the *standard formula* under Solvency II.
-The *standard formula* under Solvency II asks insurance companies to report their largest fire concentration in respect of the fire peril within a radius of 200m.
-This is the maximum gross sum insured of the set of buildings fully or partly located within this radius.
+`spatialrisk` is a R-package for spatial risk calculations.
+It offers an efficient approach to determine the sum of all observations within a circle of a certain radius.
+This might be beneficial for insurers who are required (by a recent European Commission regulation) to determine the maximum value of insured fire risk policies of all buildings that are partly or fully located within a circle of a radius of 200m.

 ## Installation

-Install spatialrisk from CRAN:
+Install `spatialrisk` from CRAN:

 ``` r
 install.packages("spatialrisk")